mendix/widgets-resources/packages-common/pluggable-widgets-tools/README.md

 ## Migrating from 8.9 to 8.10

 React-hot-loader is not anymore needed to provide auto refresh functionality.
 That is, you can remove its usage from the code: your main entry point can simply be `export default MyWidget;` instead of `export default hot(MyWidget);`.

+**If you do not change your widget, hot will be replaced with a noop function that has no effect.**